-1.5 Pupils are drawn primarily from the local community.
-Nationally standardised test data provided by the school indicate that the ability of pupils in the senior school is above average, and that of pupils in the sixth form is broadly average.
-The school has identified 23 children as having special educational needs and/or disabilities, which include dyslexia, dyspraxia, processing difficulties, and mild autistic spectrum disorder, most of whom receive additional specialist help.
-Also, 3 pupils in the school have an education, health and care plan.
-English is an additional language for 21 pupils who receive in-class and additional support for their English.
-The curriculum is modified for the most able pupils in the school's population.
+1.5 Pupils come from a wide range of backgrounds in the Hampstead area.
+Nationally standardised test data indicate the ability profile of pupils throughout the school is above average.
+The school has identified 51 pupils as having special educational needs and/or disabilities, mostly with cognition and communication difficulties, 14 of whom receive additional specialist help.
+Three pupils in the school have an education, health and care plan.
+English is an additional language for 48 pupils with one pupil requiring support in the classroom.
+All pupils undertake a wide variety of enrichment activities according to identified interests and aptitudes.